dwjohnston/vue-photo-viewer/README.md

 - State management.
 None.
 The complexity of this challenge is in the PhotoSearchInput, and having it throttle the requests.
 Real world, IMO such a component shouldn't rely on external state management being present anyway.
 Generally speaking it's better if a component is self-sufficient.

+Note that I provided the data fetching function via Vue's dependency injection mechanism, and I make use of this for the tests.

+- Tests written with Storybook.
+This is somewhat experimental on my part.
+But basically I think I think a better development experience for tests if you can see what is happening.
+And because Storybook runs in a real browser, you don't have issues that you can run into with JSDOM based solutions, where not all browser APIs are supported.

+It does add some complexity as far as the tests in a build pipeline goes, because you need to wait for Storybook to be built and deployed, but this is probably something you want to do as part of a branch build anyway.

 ## Comments